-By Alexandra Evans, Head of Child Safety Public Policy and Aruna Sharma, Global Head of Privacy
+By Alexandra Evans, Head of Child Safety Public Policy, Europe and Aruna Sharma, Global Head of Privacy

 People from all walks of life come to TikTok to be entertained, spark joy in their everyday, and share their creativity with others.
 Be it through viewing the latest book recommendations on #BookTok or showing off their new digs on #renovation, everyone can find their community on TikTok – and our goal is to foster a safe and welcoming platform for these vibrant, diverse communities.

 On TikTok we offer a range of safety and privacy controls to empower people to make decisions about who they share their content with.
 We also believe it's important to ensure even stronger proactive protections to help keep teens safe, and we've continually introduced changes to support age-appropriate experiences on our platform.
 This includes making accounts belonging to those under the age of 16 private by default, reserving features like Direct Messaging to people 16 and older, and enabling parents to guide their teen's TikTok presence with Family Pairing.

 Today we're introducing a new set of changes for teens aged 13-17 to further enhance these proactive protections.
 These changes will continue rolling out to our community globally over the coming months.

 We want to help teens make active decisions about their privacy settings, so when someone aged 16-17 joins TikTok, their Direct Messaging setting will now be set to 'No One' by default.
 To message others, they will need to actively switch to a different sharing option.
 Existing accounts that have never used DMs before will receive a prompt asking them to review and confirm their privacy settings the next time they use this feature.
 These updates build on our current messaging protections, such as not allowing images or videos to be sent in messages and disabling messaging for accounts under age 16.

 Decide who can watch your videos